djipco/webwelder/README.md

 ## Trying Out the Demo Files

 Demo files can be found in the `www` folder.
 These will help you get started.
-The `www` folder is meant to be hosted by TouchDesigner, which acts as a regular web server.
+The `www` folder is meant to be hosted by TouchDesigner, which doubles as both a regular web server and a WebSocket server.
 Obviously, you can modify the files in this folder and/or add new ones.

 By default, the demo page will send clicks and touch/mouse positions to TouchDesigner.
 To try the demo page: